lisr-pcx/on-board-tips/docs/index.md

 # Welcome to OnBoardCpp

 A *personal* collection of resources, links, notes, and training materials.
-All credits to people and web communities who believe and provide free and public information.
+All credits to people and web communities who provide free and public information.

 The site was initially built around C++ but in fact most of the concepts are not specific to this language.